NelminDev/NDCore/README.md

 </details>

-## System Requirements
+## ⚙️ System Requirements

 - Java 21 or higher
 - Compatible with the latest PaperMC version

-## Installation
+## 🛠️ Installation

-1. Download NDCore from the releases page
+1. Download NDCore from the releases page.
-2. Place the JAR file in your server's `plugins` folder
+2. Place the JAR file in your server's `plugins` folder.
-3. Restart your server
+3. Restart your server.
-4. The plugin will load automatically
+4. The plugin will load automatically.

-## License
+## 📜 License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.